 Massachusetts sea duck hunting late-November through mid- to late-January.
 Colder the better!

-$1,050 for 3-day (dawn to dusk) New England Sea Duck Hunting.
+$1,200 for 3-day (morning-afternoon) New England Sea Duck Hunting.
 Sea duck hunts (morning) and backwater estuaries for divers, dabblers and geese (afternoons).

 Note: Minimum 5 hunters per group after November 15th.